 When you’re ready to move forward with your application, you may need a range of documents on hand, including proof of identification such as a driver’s licence or passport, employment details such as a payslip, and other relevant financial documents like your most recent tax return.

 → Related story: How to apply for home loan pre-approval

 - Redraw facilities: A home loan redraw facility is a feature that allows you to withdraw additional repayments you’ve already contributed to the loan.

 - Offset accounts: A mortgage offset account is a savings or transaction account linked to your home loan.
 The balance in this account is offset against the balance of your home loan, so that you pay interest on less of your loan balance.

 - Additional repayments: Most home loans allow you to make additional repayments on top of the required monthly repayments.
 Making additional repayments helps to pay off the loan quicker, thus paying less interest.

-It is easy to find out whether the loan you’re applying for has these features, by comparing your options on the Canstar website.
+You can check to see whether the loan you’re applying for has these features by contacting your lender, or you can start by comparing your options on the Canstar website.

 Compare 95% home loans with Canstar

-If you’re ready to look for a 95% mortgage, there are a wide range of options in terms of products and lenders on the market.
-To help you find the right home loan and a lender that can meet your needs, Canstar compares more than 1,100 home loans in Australia.
+If you’re ready to look for a 95% mortgage, there is a wide range of options in terms of products and lenders on the market.
+To help you choose a home loan and a lender that can meet your needs, Canstar compares more than 4,000 home loans in Australia.